 4. Teams may consist of a maximum of 20 players, with no more than 18 being skaters and no more than 2 Goalies.
 Official USAH Rosters for each team participating must be on file with the Tournament Director before the start of play.

 5. All players must have legal equipment.
 Masks and chin straps are required.
-Neck protectors are strongly recommended at all levels.
+Neck protectors are mandatory at all age levels.
 Mouth guards are required at Pee Wee and Bantam levels.

 7. All Teams should be prepared and ready for their game to start up to 15 minutes prior to the published game time.
 Starting times may be adjusted, without prior notice, to take advantage of available ice time and manage the overall tournament schedule.
 Game start times are set, and may only be adjusted, atthe sole discretion of the Tournament Director.

 8. Official tournament game results for all games during the tournament will be posted only at Avon Old Farms Rink and on the Avon Hockey website, www.avonhockey.com.

 10. Each team will be responsible to supply an ADULT volunteer to manage their team’s penalty box during EACH of their team’s games.
 This adult may be a rostered coach who is not on the bench, but may NOT coach from the penalty box.